darrenowsley/spokane_businesses/README.md

 Years covered
 The data covers a timespan for businesses that commenced between 1905 – 2025.

+## Motivation

+This data analysis allows one to see what kinds of businesses are in Spokane.
+It helps paint a picture of which sectors are thriving, how long businesses tend to remain active, and how frequently they change ownership or location.
+Understanding these patterns is not only essential for city planners and economic developers but also for entrepreneurs deciding whether to open a new venture in the region.

 ## Repository Contents

 - **Datasets**: